p-sun/SwiftyTables/README.md

 ### 🐛 Replication -- Execution
 1. Scroll down the table.
 2. Tap a cell to re-render the table.
 3. Scroll up.
-Then the table will skip.
+Then the table will jump.

 ![Header Height Bug][buggif]